vedaldi/practical-cnn-reg/doc/instructions.md

 ### Part 2.3: Design and verify your own layer

 Creating new layers is a common task when experimenting with novel CNN architectures.
-MatConvNet makes this particularly easy, since you can use all standard Matlab operators and functions.
+MatConvNet makes this particularly easy, since you can use all standard MATLAB operators and functions.
 The same code also works on the GPU.

 In this part we will show how to implement a layer computing the Euclidean distance between a tensor `x` and a reference tensor `r` and your goal will be then to implement absolute difference (L1) loss.
 This layer will be used later to learn a CNN from data.